alonzi/DAACS-Intro-to-R/part-III.md

       * this thing `<-`
       * a function call `read_csv("SCV_BasicInventory.csv")`

+4. Let's start with the function, enter the function call into the console and run it.
+5.
-5. Run the first 30 lines of code. (pete will demonstrate, everyone can follow along, questions encouraged)
+6. Run the first 30 lines of code. (pete will demonstrate, everyone can follow along, questions encouraged)
     * [link to code](https://github.com/alonzi/DAACS-Intro-to-R/blob/main/RWorkshop1_SCV.R) (n.b. still the same code as previous exercises)
     * load libraries
     * call a function `read.csv`